cloudposse/docs/content/faq/is-nginx-ingress-needed.md

 On GKE, deploying an NGINX Ingress Controller is not required, as GKE ties in directly with GCP load balancers.
 On AWS, the NGINX Ingress Controller is currently (2018) the de facto standard on AWS.
 However, there are up and coming contenders.

 That said, the NGINX Ingress Controller is not uncommon in GKE as well.
 It operates in tandem with the platform-provided load balancer to route traffic within the cluster.
 The benefits of using the NGINX Ingress Controller is that you get all the features of NGINX (e.g. lua).
 The downside is that for very large clusters running thousands of pods, the Community Edition (CE) ingress reloads might be disruptive (which is why there's an enterprise offering by NGINX that supports real-time updates).
-A cluster can run multiple NGINX Ingress Controller deployments—even one per namespace.
+A cluster can run multiple Ingress Controller deployments—even one per namespace.
 This can get expensive though, since each NGINX Ingress Controller ships with its own load balancer.
 An ingress resource then uses an annotation to select an ingress controller.